pragasennaicker/embedding-cost-calc/README.md

 4. Maintain 100% test coverage for new code and adhere to Black/Flake8 style.

-Please see CONTRIBUTING.md (coming soon) for more details.
+Please see CONTRIBUTING.md for more details.

 ## License
 MIT © Pragasen Naicker